 - Schedule: Open from 8 to 17 daily hours.
 It is run by the local community, who offer guides on the premises.

 - Entrance cost: there is no official payment, but the tip for the guides that accompany you is obligatory.
 You can give 30 MXN per person.

 - There are no services at the entrance.
 Yes there are rustic services in the cenote.
 The construction of a restaurant for visitors is planned.

 - How to get there by public transport?
 From Cancun, Puerto Morelos or Valladolid there is public transport until Ignacio Zaragoza.
 From here there are several types of transportation to El Naranjal: taxi, tricitaxi, colectivo ...

-- Lodging: you find basic accommodation in Ignacio Zaragoza and nearby tourist towns such as Valladolid, Puerto Morelos, Holbox o Cobá.
+- Lodging: You can find basic accommodation in Ignacio Zaragoza and the more touristy nearby towns such as Valladolid, Puerto Morelos, Holbox o Cobá.